Uplifting End of Life Care

 Seasons Hospice caregivers are trained to assist patients in completing activities of daily living.
-They provide help bathing, dressing, and in completion of oral care tasks.
-Additionally, they change linens and do light housework to ensure that the patient’s living and personal care area is clean and comfortable.
+Caretakers provide personal care services, such as in help with bathing, dressing, and oral hygiene care tasks.
+Additionally, they change linens and do light housework to ensure that the patient’s living areas are clean, safe, and comfortable.

 Seasons Hospice is a faith-based hospice care provider, and we believe that spiritual care is just as important as physical care.
 Our chaplains are here to help guide both patients and their loved ones through their care journey with compassion and spiritual support.
-Additionally, our staff is prepared to give you and your loved one spiritual support if needed, from a volunteer reading a favorite bible story to their RN praying over them.
+Additionally, our staff is prepared to give you and your loved one spiritual support upon request, from a volunteer reading a favorite bible story to an RN praying over them.

 Counseling & Social Services